studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## What's Next
-- Update cache when you change media with same url
+- Update cache when you do a change up for a same url
-- Automatically remove no more used medias from the cache
+- Automatically remove no more used url from the cache
 - Cache API for fonts
+- Cache API for some REST API endpoints
 - Maintenance mode